 John Deere Maintenance Monday: Dragging and pulling stumps

 Dennis Murphy is an extension safety specialist at Penn State University.
 He says there are fatal accidents every year from farm tractors that have overturned when pulling trees, logs, and limbs.
-For example, some farmers might put a chain around a log and drag it.
+For example farmers will put a chain around a log and drag it on the ground.
 The log digs into the ground, and the tractor ends up in a rear overturn.
-Murphy says there are safer ways to handle the job.
+Murphy says there are safer ways to handle this task.

-"They really should try to use chokers, and log arches, things that are meant to pick up the log up off the ground so that it can't dig in and cause that rear overturn," he says.
+"They really should try to use chokers, and log arches, things that are meant to pick up the log up off the ground so that it can't dig in and cause that rear overturn," says Murphy.
 "There's a variety of winches, and log arches that can fit on the back of smaller tractors that at least reduces the risk of trying to pull something."

-Any device that prevents the log from twisting or rolling while being dragged will increase safety.
-If you have to use a chain, only attach it to the drawbar.
+Any device that prevents the log from twisting or rolling out of control while being dragged will increase safety.
+If you have to use a chain, Murphy says to only attach it to the drawbar.
 Also make sure it's short enough that it doesn't catch on the rear tire when the tractor is turning right or left.